 The Foundation’s board and staff feel incredibly fortunate to work with, and support, great leaders and organizations in vital endeavors.

-In 2017, the Foundation awarded more than $75 million.
+In 2017, the Foundation awarded more than $74.9 million.
 Since its first grant in 2007, the Foundation has awarded more than $339 million.
 To learn more about the Foundation’s grantmaking totals each year, and grants per program, please visit our Year At A Glance interactive infographic page.

 The Heising-Simons Foundation is a proud member of Glasspockets, a service of the Foundation Center that champions philanthropic transparency in an online world.
 Click here to visit our profile.

 We recognize that we don’t have all the answers, and we seek to be open-minded and responsive as we continually learn.